reed3867/Bootcamp-Elk/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the JumpBox machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses: 73.122.211.161
-- _TODO: Add whitelisted IP addresses_
+- _TODO: Add whitelisted IP address?

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by The JumpBox's address.
 - _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+What was its IP address?

 A summary of the access policies in place can be found in the table below.